-A Very Good Dog Traveled 20 Miles To Get Back To A Family That Couldn't Keep Her...Twice
+This Dog Twice Made A 20-Mile Trek To Go Back To A Family That Gave Her Up For Adoption

 But Cathleen, still very much attached to her original owners, walked from her new home in Prague to her old one in Seminole at the end of December.
 Besides 20 miles being a very long haul on foot, the average temperature for December in Oklahoma City, which is 56 miles from Seminole, was 40 degrees, according to the National Oceanic and Atmospheric Administration.

-Animal shelter manager Rebecca Acker told BuzzFeed News that the lengths Cathleen went to get back to her original family were definitely an outlier.
+Animal shelter manager Rebecca Acker told BuzzFeed News that the lengths Cathleen went to to get back to her original family were definitely an outlier.

 "I haven’t seen anything like this before," she said.
 "She's probably traveled the most out of all our dogs."

-An animal control officer picked Cathleen up in Seminole, where she has been waiting at the shelter for a third family.
+An animal control officer picked up Cathleen in Seminole, where she has been waiting at the shelter for a third family.
+Marta Mattingly, the treasurer of the Seminole Humane Society, said she lives three blocks from Cathleen's original owners and saw the dog wandering the neighborhood multiple times after the owners sent their pet to Prague.

+"I thought it was my neighbor’s dog.
+I tried to get her, but I couldn't, so I called Animal Control," she said.

 Advertisement